max0x7ba/atomic_queue/README.md

 The containers support the following APIs:
 * `try_push` - Appends an element to the end of the queue.
 Returns `false` when the queue is full.
 * `try_pop` - Removes an element from the front of the queue.
 Returns `false` when the queue is empty.
 * `push` - Appends an element to the end of the queue.
 Busy waits when the queue is full.
 Faster than `try_push` when the queue is not full.
+Optional FIFO producer queueing and total order.
 * `pop` - Removes an element from the front of the queue.
 Busy waits when the queue is empty.
 Faster than `try_pop` when the queue is not empty.
+Optional FIFO consumer queueing and total order.
 * `was_empty` - Returns `true` if the container was empty during the call.
 The state may have changed by the time the return value is examined.
 * `was_full` - Returns `true` if the container was full during the call.
 The state may have changed by the time the return value is examined.